 5. Hand luggage

-It is also important to ask your airline beforehand for their policies on hand luggage.
-When flying with children, most airlines let you carry an additional piece of hand luggage.
+It is also important to ask your airline beforehand for their policies on hand baggage.
+When flying with children, most airlines let you carry an additional piece of hand baggage.
 A small backpack is ideal, containing things like the child’s favourite teddy, toys, and crayons.
-Baby food, snacks, a change of clothes, socks, possibly a blanket, baby wipes, and diapers should all be packed inside the parent’s hand luggage.
-Baby food is allowed in hand luggage and is checked at security.
+Baby food, snacks, a change of clothes, socks, possibly a blanket, baby wipes, and diapers should all be packed inside the parent’s hand baggage.
+Baby food is allowed in hand baggage and is checked at security.
 Otherwise, only liquids up to max.
 100ml and inside a sealable one litre plastic bag may be carried.

 A travel buggy is recommended as a baby carriage.
 Some airlines offer the carriage of car seats, baby carriages and travel cots free of charge.
 With some airlines it is possible to take the baby carriage directly to the aircraft.